 For example, again using the Hello World example that is provided with the VoltDB software, it is possible to use the JSON interface to call the Select stored procedure and return the values for "Hello" and "World" in a specific language.
-Rather than evaluate the entire results array (including the name and type fields), we know we are only receiving one VoltTable object with two string elements.
+Rather than evaluate the entire results array (including the name and type fields), we know we are only receiving one result object with two column values.
 So we can simplify the code, as in the following python example:

 '''

 import urllib

 import urllib2

 import json

 import pprint

 Construct the procedure name, parameter list, and URL.

-url = 'http://localhost:8080/api/1.0/'
+url = 'http://localhost:8080/api/2.0/'

 voltparams = json.dumps(["French"])

 httpparams = urllib.urlencode({

 'Procedure': 'Select',

 'Parameters' : voltparams

 })

 Execute the request

 data = urllib2.urlopen(url, httpparams).read()

 Decode the results

+results = json.loads(data)[u'results']

+volttable = results[u'0']

-result = json.loads(data)
+row = volttable[0]

-Get the data as a simple array and display them
+Get the data by column name and display them

+hello = row[u'HELLO']

-foreignwords = result[u'results'][0][u'data'][0]
+world = row[u'WORLD']

+print hello, world

 '''